harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 write.table(mtcars, file = filepath, row.names = FALSE, sep=',')
 ```

-However, when you go to run your code in RStudio, if you try to run `this.path::here()`, you'll get the following error:
+Although this works when you run your script from the command line, if you're debugging, you will still need RStudio.
+However, if you try to run `this.path::here()` in RStudio, you will get the following error:

 ```R
 Error in .sys.path.toplevel() :   R is running from RStudio with no documents open (or source document has no path)
 ```

 For that reason, I usually also include a code comment with the absolute path to the directory.
-For example, on my local machine, my personal **harrisonRTools** repository lives in my `~/github/R` folder, so the full line I have is this:
+For example, on my local machine, my personal copy of **harrisonRTools** repository lives in my `~/github/R` folder, so the full line I have is this:

 ```R
 wd = dirname(this.path::here())  # wd = '~/github/R/harrisonRTools'
 ```

-If I'm debugging, I can copy and paste the script starting from the comment.
+If I'm debugging, I can then copy and paste the script starting from the comment.
 You might wonder, why don't you just use the absolute path directly?
-If you use hard-coded paths, moving the entire repository to somewhere else will cause it not to run.
+The answer is that having the program algorithmically determine its file location means you can move the entire repository around without worrying about changing all the instances where you hardcoded the paths.

 #### Imports

-Most of the time, people just use `library()` or `source()`, but often, this is not ideal.
-Clogging up the namespace with `dplyr` functions is not good for memory footprint of your program and can cause unexpected hidden behaviors.
-For example, if you have many library imports, changing the order of those imports will change which functions are loaded in your namespace.
+Most of the time, people just use `library()` or `source()`, but this is not ideal for two reasons.
+First, if you have many library imports, changing the order of those imports will change which functions are loaded in your namespace.
+Second, for large packages like `dplyr`, clogging up the namespace with `dplyr` functions is not good for memory footprint of your program and can cause unexpected hidden behaviors.
 To get around this, you can use the [import package](https://cran.r-project.org/web/packages/import/vignettes/import.html#basic-usage) to import specific functions.
-Here's a minimum reproducible example of only importing what we need:

 ```R
 import::from(magrittr, "%>%")